Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-10
 In Class: Themed computer word choice.
-Parse user input from stdin and select a txt from txt folder for computer choice (ex. pokemon) 40 min. \
+Parse user input from stdin and select a txt from txt folder for computer choice (ex. pokemon) 40 min.\
+At home: Incorporated incorrect guesses into struct game_info and check letter guess, creating a string to hold the incorrect letter guesses and turning on certain characters as they're (incorrectly) guessed.
+35min.